 Attempting to create “cities within cities,” the firm’s work has been directed at the creation of vibrant and integral urban platforms.
 These platforms promote social interaction and community formation while responding to all demands of contemporary living, through the integration of social space, culture and arts, and complementary residential and commercial functions.

 In this lecture, Roberto Bannura will explore the key examples from Steven Holl Architects’ international portfolio that best portray the firm’s inspiring work on this subject.

 Caroline Burns, Director, Workplace Revolution

 Caroline Burns will be talking about workplace design innovation in Asia and how that will influence and drive projects in Australia and elsewhere.

 The future of work is exciting in Asia, where a mostly young and dynamic population are challenged to find solutions to major demographic, environmental and social issues.
 Fuelled by faster economic growth than in most of the developed world, this creates a fertile ground for collective experimentation.
 Diverse design responses to social and economic trends across Asia are resulting in dynamic work environments that are a unique blend of global and local influences.

 This session will explore the major socio-economic drivers of workplace design innovation in Asia and explain why this will influence global best practices during the next decade.

 Just What is it That Makes Tomorrow’s Workplace So Different, So Appealing?

-Presented by Eric Parry, Founder and Principal, Eric Parry Architects
+Eric Parry, Founder and Principal, Eric Parry Architects

 Successful working spaces are defined by a spatial and haptic pleasure of the workplace environment and a place that provides the opportunity for balance between intense concentration and conviviality.